wildfly/wildfly/build-modular/README.md

 JBoss Modular Application Server Build
 --------------------------------------

-This module contains a number of profiles each dedicated to a custom AS7 build.
+This module contains a number of profiles each dedicated to a custom WildFly build.

 Defining the Subsystems
 -----------------------